agpar/learn-tlpi/notes/4_file-io.md

 The files API is the common API for reading/writing to any kind of device in Unix.
 All I/O is done through this interface (even to sockets, pipes, terminals).

-All system calls on files refer to a file decsriptor (int).
+All system calls on files refer to a file descriptor (int).
 One the kernel opens a file for a process, it returns an int.
 The process can then use that int to refer to the opened file.

 Most programs expect that they will have three files opened for them automatically on startup: [0, 1, 2], referring to stdin, stout and stderr.